ibm-cloud-docs/EventStreams/messagehub120.md

 ## Create a Message Hub topic and send a message

-You can use CURL commands to create a topic and then produce and consume a message.
+You can use a CURL command to create a topic and then the kafkacat tool to produce and consume a message.

 For each command, replace APIKEY and KAFKA_ADMIN_URL with values from your VCAP_SERVICES environment variable.